twang0323/twang0323/README.md

 ### Hi there 👋
+- 🌱 I’m Tiffany Wang
+- 🔭 I’m a junior majored in computer science with business application at University of California, Riverside
+- 📫 My ins is yiyi_quq

 <!--
 **twang0323/twang0323** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.